 Installing a Weather Station

-There are plenty home weather stations designed to fit perfectly on a fencepost or a flagpole.
+There are plenty of home weather stations designed to fit perfectly on a fencepost or a flagpole.
 However, most times it is better to buy a specially designed tripod to hold the entire unit.
 Most of them can be grounded or mounted on a rooftop.

 Personal weather stations have a transmission distance limitation.
 When installing one, it is essential to keep track of how far away from your receiver you install it.
 A miscalculation can result in the console being unable to receive information from the instruments.